HearthSim/hearthsim.info/_includes/about.md

 Resources we work on:

  * [Hearthstone Science](https://www.youtube.com/c/HearthstoneScience), a video series about experimentation with Hearthstone's mechanics.
- * The [Hearthstone Gamepedia Wiki](http://hearthstone.gamepedia.com/) is maintained by Hearthsim members and includes work such as the [Advanced Rulebook](http://hearthstone.gamepedia.com/Advanced_rulebook)
+ * The [Hearthstone Gamepedia Wiki](http://hearthstone.gamepedia.com/) is maintained by HearthSim members and includes work such as the [Advanced Rulebook](http://hearthstone.gamepedia.com/Advanced_rulebook)

 Everything happens in the #hearthsim IRC channel.
 Logs are available [on Gitter](https://gitter.im/HearthSim/HearthSim).